Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

 ------------------

-By default, Hudson suggests the same two SCM (Source Code Management) as SYS\_PRODUCT\_NAME: CVS and Subversion.
-Select the manager you're using for your project, and then enter the information about the paths to your project's repository.
+By default, Hudson suggests the same two SCM (Source Code Management) as
+|SYSPRODUCTNAME|: CVS and Subversion.
+Select the manager you're using
+for your project, and then enter the information about the paths to your project's repository.